Talkasi/bmstu-iu7-C/lab_01_05_04/func_tests/readme.md

 - Big number.
 ## Negative tests
 - Number is zero or lower;
-- Parameter is not a number.
+- Parameter is not a number;
+- File is empty.